Identification

 Safe handling precautions, storage conditions, and workplace requirements

-Put on appropriate personal protective equipment (see Section 8).
+Put on appropriate personal protective equipment.
 Eating, drinking and smoking should be prohibited in areas where this material is handled, stored and processed.
 Workers should wash hands and face before eating, drinking and smoking.
 Remove contaminated clothing and protective equipment before entering eating areas.
 Persons with a history of skin sensitization problems should not be employed in any process in which this product is used.
 Do not get in eyes or on skin or clothing.
 Do not ingest.
 Avoid breathing vapour or mist.
 Use only with adequate ventilation.
 Wear appropriate respirator when ventilation is inadequate.
 Do not enter storage areas and confined spaces unless adequately ventilated.
 Keep in the original container or an approved alternative made from a compatible material, kept tightly closed when not in use.
 Store and use away from heat, sparks, open flame or any other ignition source.
 Use explosion-proof electrical (ventilating, lighting and material handling) equipment.
 Use non-sparking tools.
 Take precautionary measures against electrostatic discharges.
 To avoid fire or explosion, dissipate static electricity during transfer by earthing and bonding containers and equipment before transferring material.
 Empty containers retain product residue and can be hazardous.
 Do not reuse container.

 Eating, drinking and smoking should be prohibited in areas where this material is handled, stored and processed.
 Workers should wash hands and face before eating, drinking and smoking.
 Remove contaminated clothing and protective equipment before entering eating areas.
-See also Section 8 for additional information on hygiene measures.

 Exposure Controls / PPE